Critical Velocities

 Delta-V km/s ln(Start-Mass/Dry-Mass) × Exhaust-Velocity

-Kinetic Energy Joules Fuel-Mass × Exhaust-Velocity2
+Kinetic Energy Joules Propellant-Mass × Exhaust-Velocity2

 Note that the NASA space shuttle weighed about 75 tonnes dry with up to 30 tonnes of cargo (source) and used H2-O2 engines with an exhaust velocity between 2.5 km/s for the booster rockets and 4.4 km/s for the main engine (source).
-Plug in these numbers and tinker with the efficiency to find how how much of the fuel burn is converted to kinetic energy.